Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 ROI: 9.9× in year one

-The salary is the real cost.
-The capacity and revenue unlocked are multiples larger.
+The salary is the real cost, while the capacity and revenue it unlocks are multiples larger.

 FAQ: 8-Week Mini-CEO Transition Protocol